cybercongress/cybertensor-developer-docs/docs/staking-and-delegation/staking-polkadot-js.md

 Follow the below steps:

-1. Add your Bittensor wallet to the [Polkadot Extension](https://polkadot.js.org/extension/) wallet in your browser (you will need your mnemonic to do this).
+1. Add your Cybertensor wallet to the [Polkadot Extension](https://polkadot.js.org/extension/) wallet in your browser (you will need your mnemonic to do this).
 After you have done so, navigate to [Polkadot JS](https://polkadot.js.org/apps/?rpc=wss://entrypoint-finney.opentensor.ai:443#/accounts) and your account will be displayed there.

 2. Navigate to [**Developer** >  **Extrinsics**](https://polkadot.js.org/apps/?rpc=wss://entrypoint-finney.opentensor.ai:443#/extrinsics).